-This page contains resources to help science educators plan, implement, evaluate, and find funding for their programs.
-We will continue to add new resources as we learn about them.
-If you know of high-quality resources that you use in your work and can recommend to others, please contact Kate Spohr.
+The resources listed below are designed to help science educators plan, implement, and evaluate their programs.
+New resources are added as we learn about them.
+If you know of useful resources and would like to recommend them to others, please contact Kate Spohr.

 *Asterisked resources are UC Berkeley Access only.